navjeet-py/File-Distribution-Tool/README.md

 # File-Distribution-Tool

-A Python-based file distribution tool designed for efficient file transfer and communication between clients and a server.
+A Python-based file distribution tool designed for efficient and secure file transfer and communication between clients and a server.

 ### How to run
 1. Clone or download the repository